crydalch/houdini-plugins/README.markdown

 ## Overview
 This is a place to put all of the Houdini plugins, scripts, etc… That I work on, so they don't get lost, and in the off chance they prove useful, others can find them.

+## Panels
+###Snippets Panel###

+Provides artists with a simple snippets manager, to save/use VEX and Python code.
+Pretty basic for now...

+## Plugins
+Consider these obsolete, but were good learning exercises at the time.

 ### POPs
 * ~~**Repulse POP** - Creates a small field that helps to keep particles separated, based on their radius.~~
 * **Bullet POP** - Uses the Bullet library to allow for RBD collisions.
 Only supports spheres right now, and is missing robust rotation support.